123THU/123THU/README.md

-Mastering at Neu CS (Shenyang, China).
 Looking for 27-29 fall MPhil / PhD opportunities in Hong Kong, Europe, and the United States.

-If you are interested in working with me, please feel free to email!
+If you are interested in working with me, please feel free to email me!

 <!--
 **123THU/123THU** is a ✨ _special_ ✨ repository  its `README.md` (this file) appears on your GitHub profile.